arcus/education_modules/learning_to_learn/learning_to_learn.md

 Coding and data science are all about failure.
 In fact, it could be said that coding is just a process of failing, working really hard to figure out what's causing the error or failure, figuring it out, and then proceeding for a bit until you fail again.

-This can be a stressful realization.
+Recognizing the inevitability of failure can be a stressful.
 For many of us, failure is something to be avoided at all costs, and it's not hard to understand why when you consider our achievement-prioritizing society.
-Within academia specifically, due to the incentives and structures within our academic and publishing institutions, failure can weigh heavily, where a failed experiment may spell trouble for getting a grant renewal or another peer-reviewed publication.
+Within academia specifically, due to the incentives and structures within our academic and publishing institutions, failure can weigh heavily.
+A failed experiment may spell trouble for getting a grant renewal or another peer-reviewed publication.
 Depending on your background, failure can be especially terrifying -- if you do or have ever done any sort of clinical work, failure can often be related quite directly with some sort of harm to a patient.
-In those circumstances, where the fail case is so severe, it makes a lot of sense to be highly failure averse.
-Within this realm however, failure is embraced, or at the very least accepted as an integral part of the process.
+In those circumstances, where the consequences of failure are so severe, it makes a lot of sense to be highly failure averse.
+Within the realm of writing code, however, failure is **embraced**, or at the very least accepted as an integral part of the process.